Rfam/rfam-docs/docs/source/building-families.rst

 must first obtain at least one **experimentally validated example** from the published literature.
 If any other homologues are identified in the literature, we will add these to the seed.
-Alternatively, if these are not available, we will try to identify others members either by similarity searching (using BLAST) or manual curation.
+Alternatively, if these are not available, we will try to identify other members either by similarity searching (using Infernal) or manual curation.

 Where possible we will use a multiple sequence alignment and secondary structure annotation provided in the literature.
 If this is